-Volkswagen's Future in Electric Cars
+Volkswagen’s Push for Electric Cars

 Volkswagen hopes to build one million electric cars by 2023 and pledges to have eight new all-electric and hybrid vehicles in showrooms worldwide by the end of 2021.
 The automaker sees all-electric cars as the future of personal transportation and hopes to design an EV for every driver.

 The big picture is to create 34 new models including 12 SUVs and crossovers and eight electric or hybrid vehicles.
 The brand will invest over 23 billion dollars in future technologies through 2024.
 This all begins with the ID.3 and ID.4 models; the ID stands for ‘intelligent design.’

 Top management at VW believes that its ID brand will be as significant to Volkswagen as the Beetle was in 1945 and the Golf was in 1974.
 This new electric platform will transform VW with its new revolutionary vehicle design and manufacturing process.
 The plan projects that VW will stop building internal combustion engines completely by 2026 in favor of its ID platform.

 To make this electric dream come true, VW is banking heavily on its Modular Electric Drive matrix (MEB) platform.
 MEB stands for Modularer E-antriebs-Baukasten; that’s German for modular electric-drive toolkit.
 This involves using a chassis built on batteries and electric motors that can be used with multiple car and crossover bodies to create many different models.
 Imagine a skateboard as a base that different vehicles bodies can be attached to.